Into the Night: Cabarets and Clubs in Modern Art

 The exhibition is curated and organised by Barbican Centre, London, in collaboration with the Belvedere, Vienna.

 The exhibition is sponsored by Mount Street.
-With additional support from the Swiss Arts Council Pro Helvetia, the Embassy of the Federal Republic of Germany London, the Austrian Cultural Forum London, the Embassy of Mexico to the United Kingdom & AMEXID, and a Jonathan Ruffer Curatorial Research Grant from the Art Fund.
+With additional support from the Swiss Arts Council Pro Helvetia, the Embassy of the Federal Republic of Germany London, the Austrian Cultural Forum London, the Embassy of Mexico to the United Kingdom & AMEXCID, and a Jonathan Ruffer Curatorial Research Grant from the Art Fund.

 Into the Night: Cabarets and Clubs in Modern Art